NVIDIA-ISAAC-ROS/r2s_gw/README.md

-# r2s
+# r2s_gw

+**Note: This is a fork of [r2s](https://github.com/mjcarroll/r2s) designed to work with the Greenwave Monitor system.
+It has been renamed to r2s_gw to allow users to install it alongside the standard r2s package.**

-r2s is a _Text User Interface_ (TUI) for interacting with various aspects of a ROS 2 system.
+r2s_gw is a _Text User Interface_ (TUI) for interacting with various aspects of a ROS 2 system.
 It is intended as a supplement to the [ros2cli](https://github.com/ros2/ros2cli) suite of command line tools.

-r2s is written in Python and utilizes [Textual](https://github.com/textualize/textual/) for building the UI.
+r2s_gw is written in Python and utilizes [Textual](https://github.com/textualize/textual/) for building the UI.

 ![Alt Text](doc/r2s.gif)